25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ## Document Object Model (DOM)

-The Document Object Model (DOM) is a cross-platform, **language-independent convention** for representing and interacting with objects in HTML, XHTML and XML documents.
+The Document Object Model (DOM) is a cross-platform, **language-independent convention** for representing and interacting with objects in HTML, XHTML and XML documents

 The Document Object Model (DOM) is **the data representation of** the objects that comprise the structure and content of **a document on the web**